-This unit requires students to apply theoretical knowledge, evidence-based research and practical strategies to develop competencies and professional behaviours for clinical exercise physiology practice.
-Using case-based learning, students are required to analyse and interpret clinical information and client case studies in order to create, deliver and evaluate safe and effective exercise physiology interventions for people with clinical health conditions.
-This unit has a strong emphasis on developing clinical reasoning, person-centred care, evidence-based practice and therapeutic alliance as future health professionals.
+This unit requires students to apply theoretical knowledge, evidence-based research and person-centred strategies to develop skills and professional behaviours for clinical exercise physiology practice.
+Using practical workshops and case-based learning, students are required to analyse and interpret clinical information and client case studies in order to create, deliver and evaluate safe and effective exercise physiology interventions for people with clinical health conditions.
+This unit has a strong emphasis on developing clinical reasoning, person-centred care, evidence-based practice and therapeutic alliance as a health professional.

-The conditions covered in this unit are focused on the most common health conditions from the ESSA AEP Professional Standards that students will encounter during their practicum and in practice as a graduate exercise physiologist.
-It also includes some key conditions to prepare students for commencing clinical placements at UC clinics and local placement sites.
+The conditions covered in this unit are focused on more common health conditions that students will encounter during their practicum and in practice as a graduate exercise physiologist.
+It also includes key areas of practice to prepare students for commencing clinical placements at UC clinics and local placement sites.